Pilgrims Way Rochester to Canterbury self guided walking tour

 This is a walk packed full of history and the delights of some of the best local Kentish food along the trail.
 A journey along which you pass Neolithic long barrows, the ruins of Norman castles and even have time to stop at Leeds’s Castle – home to six Queens of England.
 On the last day the walk leaves the North Downs Way National Trail and explores Godmersham Park, where Jane Austen kept house for her brother Edward.

 This trip is run by a family-run rural business and as such offers a truly personalised service.
-You see someone each morning to go over maps and make sure you get the most from your walk.
+A company representative will be available to you throughout your tour, to answer any queries and help resolve any issues you may have.

 As you wind a way through some of the best countryside that Kent has to offer, the North Downs Way National Trail offers a great means of exploring Southern England and its rich history.